 Form 10-K Section Regulation S-K or Other Reference Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
-Yes/No Pandemic/Covid 19 As summarized above before the discussion of Part I disclosure, the pandemic has had and continues to have a wide variety of impacts on companies in all sectors of the economy.
+Yes/No As summarized above before the discussion of Part I disclosure, the pandemic has had during 2022, and for companies in some sectors may continue to have, a variety of impacts.
 These impacts may affect disclosure in Business, Risk Factors, the forward-looking statement disclaimer, MD&A, the footnotes to the financial statements and other disclosures.
-At a bare minimum, any disclosures in any section of the Form 10-K should be reviewed carefully to determine whether updates are necessary or advisable.
+At a minimum, any disclosures in any section of the Form 10-K should be reviewed carefully to determine whether updates are necessary or advisable.
+In this regard, some conditions and impacts disclosed in 2020 and 2021 filings may no longer be present and should be revised or deleted.
 The SEC has issued guidance and various statements concerning disclosure impacts of the pandemic, several of which are discussed in the Goodwin alerts listed to the right.
-Many of these date from earlier in the pandemic, but the disclosure advice remains largely relevant in early 2022.
-Companies should review all pandemic-related disclosures and confirm whether updates are necessary or advisable.
+Many of these date from earlier in the pandemic, but the disclosure advice may still be relevant for many companies for their 2022 Form 10-K report.
+Companies should review all pandemic-related disclosures and confirm whether updates, which could potentially include deletions of prior disclosure, are necessary or advisable.
 Coronavirus (COVID-19) (CF Disclosure Guidance: Topic No. 9, March 25, 2020) Coronavirus (COVID-19) - Disclosure Considerations Regarding Operations, Liquidity, and Capital Resources (CF Disclosure Guidance: Topic No. 9A, June 23, 2020) SEC Issues Additional Covid-19 Disclosure Guidance (Goodwin alert) U.S. SEC Covid-19 Statements Highlight The Importance of First Quarter Disclosures - A Review and Practical Guide (Goodwin alert) SEC Extends Covid-19 Relief for Filing and Proxy Statement Requirements and Issues Updated Disclosure Guidance (Goodwin alert) The Importance of Disclosure - For Investors, Markets and Our Fight Against COVID-19 (Statement by SEC Chair Clayton and CF Director Hinman) Statement from Stephanie Avakian and Steven Peikin, Co-Directors of the SEC's Division of Enforcement, Regarding Market Integrity Yes □ No □